-Most architects eventually stop building.
-They move into advisory roles, draw target-state diagrams, and hand them to delivery teams.
+Most AI consultants have never shipped an agent to production.
+Most architects stopped building years ago.
 I took a different path.
-I believe the best architecture decisions come from people who still feel the consequences of those decisions in production.
+I believe the best AI architecture decisions come from people who still feel the consequences of those decisions in production.

 That's not a philosophy - it's a practice.
-I maintain the TypeScript SDK for the Model Context Protocol.
+I maintain the TypeScript SDK for the Model Context Protocol - the open standard for connecting AI agents to tools and data.
 I review pull requests.
 I debug integration failures at 2am when a deployment goes sideways.
-And I think that's exactly what makes my architecture advice worth listening to.
+And I think that's exactly what makes my AI architecture advice worth listening to.

 I started where most engineers start - writing code alone, learning by breaking things.
 Early in my career I gravitated toward distributed systems and eCommerce, working across Magento, Salesforce Commerce Cloud, and eventually the composable commerce ecosystem.